-Whether you’re writing your first resume or revising your current one, a resume template can help you create a document that will impress any employer.
-Microsoft Word has a number of resume templates for available for users.
+Do you need to write or update your resume?
+A resume template can help you create a document that will impress every employer, whether you're writing your first resume or revising your current one.
+Microsoft Word has resume templates available for users.
 All you have to do is find one you like, click on it, and start writing.

 Why Use a Resume Template?

 A template can serve as a useful guide when creating or revising your resume.
 A template provides the basic structure for a resume.
 All you have to do is simply edit the document to include your personal information.